BuomYian/alx-airbnb-database/database-adv-script/README.md

 - **Non-correlated subquery:** Executes independently and returns a result used by the outer query.
 - **Correlated subquery:** Depends on the outer query; it runs once per row of the outer query.

+## Aggregations and Window Functions

+This section explores the use of SQL aggregate and window functions to analyze Airbnb data.

+### Files

+- **aggregations_and_window_functions.sql**
+  - Query 1: Uses `COUNT` and `GROUP BY` to find the total number of bookings per user.
+  - Query 2: Uses `RANK` window function to rank properties by the total number of bookings received.

+### Concepts

+- **Aggregate Functions:** Perform calculations on groups of rows (e.g., `COUNT`, `SUM`, `AVG`).
+- **Window Functions:** Perform calculations across sets of rows related to the current row, without collapsing results into a single row.